Publications

 Abstract: Assumptions about demand influence the positive and normative implications of growth models.
 In light of the growing evidence of variable markups and positive yet incomplete pass-throughs, we develop an endogenous growth model with a Kimball (1995) demand system.
 It features differentiated firms engaging in monopolistic competition and making forward-looking investments in R&D to improve their process efficiency.
 The model succeeds in matching the evidence on markups and pass-throughs by featuring a lower elasticity of demand at lower prices.
 A novel implication of our model is that market power does not only distort the overall level of innovation, but also the cross-firm allocation of R&D resources.
 Using firm-level administrative data from France to discipline our model, we find that this R&D misallocation slows down aggregate growth by 0.92 percentage points.

-[download] (Joint with Philippe Aghion, Antonin Bergeaud, and Timo Boppart)
+(Joint with Antonin Bergeaud, Louis de Lachapelle, and Clément Malgouyres)